Matroid polytopes and their volumes: matroid polytopes are generalized permutohedra

-\begin{proof} This follows from the observation that, if a linear functional $w$ takes maximum values $a$ and $b$ on (faces $A$ and $B$ of) polytopes $P$ and $Q$ respectively, then it takes maximum value $a+b$ on (the face $A+B$ of) their Minkowski sum. \end{proof}
+\begin{proof} The polytopes $P_n(\{z_I\})$ and $P_n(\{z'_I\})$ are deformations of $P_n$, and therefore by \cite[Theorem 17]{Morton} they are each a Minkowski summand of a dilate of $P_n$.
+Thus $P_n(\{z_I\}) + P_n(\{z'_I\})$ must also be a summand of a dilate of $P_n$, which implies, again by \cite[Theorem 17]{Morton}, that this polytope too is a deformation of $P_n$ and can thus be defined by hyperplane parameters $z_I$.
+That the values of these parameters are $z_I+z'_I$ follows from the observation that, if a linear functional $w$ takes maximum values $a$ and $b$ on (faces $A$ and $B$ of) polytopes $P$ and $Q$ respectively, then it takes maximum value $a+b$ on (the face $A+B$ of) their Minkowski sum. \end{proof}

 Let $\Delta$ be the standard unit $(n-1)$-simplex

 where $e_i=(0,,\ldots, 0, 1, 0, \ldots, 0)$ with a $1$ in its $i$th coordinate.
 As $J$ ranges over the subsets of $[n]$, let $\Delta_J$ be the face of the simplex $\Delta$ defined by